-A decade after the start of the Great Recession, nearly half of all Americans are living paycheck by paycheck.
+A decade after the start of the Great Recession, nearly half of all Americans are living paycheck to paycheck.
 When living paycheck to paycheck, a person or family is on the edge when it comes to being homeless.

 There is some debate regarding how many paychecks certain segments of the U.S. population are away from being homeless.
 There are a number of factors that come into play when it comes to ascertaining how many paychecks away people are from ending up homeless.